simubank/project13-spaceinvaders/README.md

 # TD MyLevelUp
-This is an iOS application filters TD Products for users to work their way up to a bright Financial Future.
+This is an iOS application filters TD products for users to work their way up to a bright financial future.

 ## Problem
 One of the largest irritations for customers is landing on a product page and there is a plethora of products to choose from.
-TD has 6 different chequing accounts, 10+ different credit cards, and thousands of investing products... where do you start? what product is right for you? is this making you anxious?
+TD has 6 different chequing accounts, 10+ different credit cards, and thousands of investing products...
+Where do you start?
+What product is right for you?
+Is this making you anxious?

 ## Solution
-Since we know all the user's income, transactions and financial position we are able to help you discover the product(s) that benefit you the most without the use of forms.
+Since we know all the user's income, transactions and financial position, we are able to help them discover the product(s) that benefit them the most without the use of forms.

 ## Benefits
-- Ensures customers are taking advantage of all the possible TD Products for them.
+- Ensures customers are taking advantage of all the possible TD products for them.
-- Encourages users to save, investing, growing wealth.
+- Encourages users to save, invest, and grow wealth.
-- Shows the customer where to start and what are the next steps.
+- Shows customers where to start and what are the next steps.
-- As a customer's financial journey progresses, product recommendations will adapt to customer's financial position for them to take advantage of.
+- As a customer's financial journey progresses, product recommendations will adapt to the customer's financial position for him/her to take full advantage of.
-- Educates the user why they should take advantage of a particular product.
-(Financial Literacy)
+- Educates users why they should take advantage of a particular product.
+(Increase financial literacy)

 ## Running the Application
 ### Prerequisites